Introduction to Overnight Bushwalking

 There is such a range of options that it can be difficult to decide what to get.
 Essentially the choices depend on - what size tent you need; what conditions you are likely to use it in; what weight you are prepared to carry; and how much you are prepared to pay.
 This is one item that you probably need to take your time selecting.

-You can hire all of these items from the club at very low rates.
+You can hire most of these items from the club at very low rates.

 Otherwise the equipment you need is pretty much as for a day walk.
 A basic list follows-